Pokémon X and Y: Release

 Pokémon X and Y were announced by Satoru Iwata through a Nintendo Direct on 8 January 2013.
 A first for the main series of Pokémon titles, X and Y were released worldwide on 12 October 2013.
-Following widespread selling of the titles prior to their release date in Brazil, Nintendo warned game retailers that they would be penalized if they continued to break street date.
+Following widespread selling of the titles prior to their release date in the UK and a few places online, Nintendo warned game retailers that they would be penalized if they continued to break street date.
 A store in Bournemouth, United Kingdom, reportedly started selling the games on October 11.
 This initiated a domino effect and several other United Kingdom retailers began selling the game early.